 The Vintage Peddler is the perfect event for you if you are looking to find clothing, accessories, or home décor in a “farmhouse, vintage, or shabby chic style,” Willis said, but the scenic, woodsy location is sure to guarantee an enjoyable experience even if you’re just there to browse.

-Written by Destination Mansfield – Richland County Intern Amanda Ehrmantraut
+Written by Destination Mansfield – Richland County Journalism Intern, Amanda Ehrmantraut